Yulia-O/yulia-o.github.io/_posts/2016-02-01-about-studyjams.md

 <p>I find problems in systems that slow business down.
 I offer solutions while encouraging you to find your own path in the future. </p>

-<li>I do this by providing an X-RAY diagnosis, seeing deep into the body of your business. </li>
+<ol>I do this by providing an X-RAY diagnosis, seeing deep into the body of your business. </ol>
-<li>I do this by helping to find your Company DNA, seeing deep into the spirit of your business. </li>
+<ol>I do this by helping to find your Company DNA, seeing deep into the spirit of your business. </ol>
 <p></p>
 <p>Who knows your business better than you?
 The only help you need here - to see your business as your customers see it.